Chasseurs Ardennais: History

-Creation and early history, 1933–1940
+Creation and early history, 1933–1936

 Belgian military planners had long been aware of the particular vulnerability of the Province of Luxembourg in the south-east which was situated in a relatively undefended region south of the Fortified Position of Namur and the Fortified Position of Liège.
-Albert Devèze, Liberal Minister of Defence from 1932 to 1936, demanded the creation of a new élite light infantry unit in the Belgian Army to protect the frontier in the region as part of his plan for the "integral defence of the territory" in the context of the ongoing military alliance with France.
-A similar idea had circulated for several decades previously.
+Albert Devèze, Liberal Minister of Defence from 1932 to 1936, demanded the creation of a new élite light infantry unit in the Belgian Army to protect the frontier in the region as part of his plan for the "integral defence of the territory" (défense intégrale du territoire) in the context of the ongoing military alliance with France.
+Similar ideas about the importance of frontier defence had circulated for several decades previously.
 The idea was partly inspired by the France's Chasseurs alpins and Italy's Alpini.
 Devèze's policy was criticised by some at the time, including General Émile Galet, for diluting the strength of the Belgian Army across the entire length of the country's eastern frontier and therefore making it impossible to concentrating the army's strength effectively in any one place.

 On the initiative of Devèze and General Albert Hellebaut, the existing 10th Line Regiment (10e Régiment de Ligne) based at Arlon was renamed the Regiment of Chasseurs ardennais (Régiment de Chasseurs ardennais, abbreviated to ChA) by royal decree on 10 March 1933.
 The new unit would be composed largely of volunteers rather than conscripts.
 Although the idea of a distinctive uniform was rejected, the Chasseurs adopted a distinctive green Basque-style beret in the style of the Chasseurs alpins.
 At the time, they were the only unit in the Belgian Army to wear a beret.
 At the same time, a series of 375 pillboxes were built along the Belgian frontier for the Chasseurs ardennais to defend as part of the so-called Ligne Devèze.
 As a replacement for the 10th Line Regiment, the 14th Line Regiment was created in June 1934.

 After its foundation, the Chasseurs ardennais underwent a significant period of organisational change and expansion.
 The original regiment was replaced by three separate battalions of Chasseurs ardennais in August 1934 which were intended to form part of three "mixed groups" based at Arlon, Vielsalm, and Bastogne, where they would be supported by recently formed and highly mobile Frontier Cyclists Units (Unités cyclistes frontière) as well as supporting artillery formations.
 These latter units were absorbed into the new Artillery Group of the Chasseurs Ardennais (Groupe d’Artillerie des Chasseurs ardennais) in September 1934.
-The three mixed groups and the artillery group were, in turn, merged into a single Corps of Chasseurs ardennais (Corps des Chasseurs ardennais) in November 1934 based in Arlon and later Namur.
+The three mixed groups and the artillery group were, in turn, merged into a single "Corps of Chasseurs ardennais" (Corps des Chasseurs ardennais) in November 1934 based in Arlon and later Namur.